Construction Worker Personal Injury — Santa Clarita, CA

-Our client was a construction worker.
-His job was to dig and replace manhole covers on city streets.
-He was severely injured in a traffic accident while on the job.
+Our client, a construction worker in Santa Clarita, CA, was assigned to dig and replace manhole covers on city streets.
 Our client’s employer told him to replace a manhole cover in the middle of a busy intersection.
-A general contractor on his worksite was simultaneously performing roadway repairs and had closed down another lane of the street, resulting in two lanes closed.
+A general contractor on his worksite was simultaneously performing roadway repairs, closing down two lanes of the busy street.
 The general contractor had no traffic control plans, no flagmen to control traffic, and did not reduce the speed limit on the road.

-This lack of traffic controls caused a major traffic accident while the our client was working.
-A car careened out of control and hit him, pinning him against a work truck.
+Unfortunately, due to the lack of these safety measures, a car careened out of control and hit our client as he worked, pinning him against a work truck.
 Our client suffered severe injuries.
-The doctors were able to save our client’s life, but his left leg was amputated twice.
-The first amputation was below the knee in an attempt to save his knee.
-Doctors later determined that due to infection they had to perform a second surgery to remove the knee and part of his upper leg.
+Thankfully, doctors were able to save our client’s life, but not before amputating his left leg twice—once below the knee, then again to remove the infected knee.

-Our client was in the hospital for months, experienced incredible pain during his recovery and nearly lost his life several times.
+Our client was in the hospital for months.
+He experienced extreme pain while under the care of his doctors, and he nearly lost his life several times.
 His family struggled without a source of income.

 PARRIS worked the case up for trial.
 After years of litigation, the case settled the day before a jury trial was set to begin.
 This $5.45 million settlement will allow our client and his family to restore their lives after this tragic accident.

 Read more about how PARRIS helps victims of construction injuries.